 So here inside the search console, we see different kinds of stats.
 So if we go to a performance, then what we can do is we can open up.
 We have in the last, so we’ve got 7,000 total clicks, 361,000 total impressions.
 Then we have our average position site-wide, it’s spot 42.
 Then we have our keyword phrases down below.
 We have all of our ones and we can resort from impressions.
 Now, notice how this gives us a little bit of different information.
 So when we did this over inside Google Analytics, the business consultants came up first and the number was smaller.
 Then a marketing automation agency came up below that.
 But marketing automation agency, it’s huge, it would be a huge win for Done For You to rank for.
 That’s what we’re trying to rank for.

 All right.
 Here, we have Done For You, and this is our main dashboard.
-Let's see, we're going to do position tracking here.
+Let’s see, we’re going to do position tracking here.
 What position tracking is going to do is going to tell us all of our position tracking in time.
 So our landscape is, over the last, we ended up getting a pretty good bump in position.
-If we go into overview here, we're going to see how our visibility has changed.
+If we go into overview here, we’re going to see how our visibility has changed.
 And some of it is due to just algorithm updates, they always do an algorithm update checker, but here we have Done For You.
 Position one on July 16th, position one on July 22nd.
 Then we have a self-hosted landing page builder.
-We were spot 35 and now we're spot 32.
-We have our promote affiliate products.
-We were spot 99, but we fell out of the top 100.
+We were spot 35 and now we’re spot 32.
+For the promotion of our affiliate products, we were spot 99, but we fell out of the top 100.

 There are lots of ways to track the keyword phrases here.
-But SEMrush tends to be one of the best ones that we have found.
-You can also do a lot of paid traffic stuff.
-You can do a lot of competitive intelligence.
-So whenever we are trying to put together with intelligence reports for competitors, like for our paid traffic clients, we'll jump into SEMrush and see how much traffic their competitors are spending.
-See if we can find some competitors that we maybe didn't know existed for that ad spend or for their Google ads or if somebody is ranking for a particular keyword phrase, or when we're looking at doing a site audit or investment or whatever, we'll come in here and see how much traffic their website is really getting.
-Before we have to do a deep dive into their analytics, we can get a good idea of what we're seeing just through SEMrush.
+SEMrush tends to be one of the best ones that we have found.
+You can also do a lot of paid traffic stuff and competitive intelligence.
+Whenever we are trying to put together with intelligence reports for competitors, like for our paid traffic clients, we’ll jump into SEMrush and see how much traffic their competitors are spending.
+If we can find some competitors that we maybe didn’t know existed for that ad spend or for their Google ads or if somebody is ranking for a particular keyword phrase, or when we’re looking at doing a site audit or investment or whatever, we’ll come in here and see how much traffic their website is really getting.
+Before we have to do a deep dive into their analytics, we can get a good idea of what we’re seeing just through SEMrush.

-There's a lot of different ways you can cut up this tool, but bringing the whole thing back around, tracking metrics and tracking for your content marketing and for your search results and your organic views and all that stuff.
-It's really just spending 10, 15, 20 minutes a day looking at your traffic, seeing what you can do to better it, taking action on that and implementing those changes, and then moving forward the next day.
+There’s a lot of different ways you can cut up this tool, but bringing the whole thing back around, tracking metrics and tracking for your content marketing and for your search results and your organic views and all that stuff.
+It’s really just spending 10, 15, 20 minutes a day looking at your traffic, seeing what you can do to better it, taking action on that and implementing those changes, and then moving forward the next day.
 It sounds easy and it is easy, but it just takes a little bit of time.
-You just have to be diligent and you have to write content.
-You have to track that content.
-You have to know what you're looking at.
-You have to optimize it.
+You just have to be diligent, write content, and track it.
+Also, you have to know what you’re looking at and optimize it.
 The only way to get good at it is really to do it.
 Just do it, get some experience in it, track it, see what influences your rankings, and go from there.

-Next week, I'm not real sure what we're going to talk about yet.
-It's episode 96.
+Next week, I’m not real sure what we’re going to talk about yet.
+It’s episode 96.
 Next week is episode 96 to 100.
-And then the week after, is that it's going to be episode 101 when you're going to be, it's switching things up.
-We're still going to do dailies, but we're going to do them in different categories.
-I'm not real sure how it's going to look yet.
-It's going to be like just create, just the automation, scale and expand.
-I'm not sure if we're going to do weekly.
-If we're going to do them weekly, we're going to put them into their own podcast channels.
-I'm not sure yet, but we're still going to do them daily.
-So we'll still have those.
-But let me know if you have any questions, go to doneforyou.com/start and I'll talk to you soon.
-All right, thanks.
-Bye.
+And then the week after, is that it’s going to be episode 101 when you’re going to be, it’s switching things up.
+We’re still going to do dailies, but we’re going to do them in different categories.
+I’m not real sure how it’s going to look yet.
+It’s going to be like just create, just the automation, scale and expand.
+I’m not sure if we’re going to do it weekly.
+If we’re going to do them weekly, we’re going to put them into their own podcast channels.
+I’m not sure yet, but we’re still going to do them daily.
+So we’ll still have those.